ppiont/message_ai/.project-management/Project Assignment.md

 * Push notifications working (at least in foreground)
 * **Deployment**: Running on local emulator/simulator with deployed backend (TestFlight/APK/Expo Go if possible, but not required for MVP)

-The MVP isn't about featuresâ€”it's about proving your messaging infrastructure is solid.
+The MVP isn't about features -- it's about proving your messaging infrastructure is solid.
 A simple chat app with reliable message delivery is worth more than a feature-rich app with messages that don't sync reliably.

 ### **Platform Requirements**